Service Alerts!

 A:

-The new transit center will be located in downtown San Rafael in close proximity to the existing site.
-The project team is currently evaluating four alternatives where the transit center should be located.
+The new transit center will be located in downtown San Rafael, one block north of the existing site.
+The project site will be between Hetherton Street, 3rd Street, 4th Street, and west of Tamalpais Avenue.
 See the Project Documents & Materials page for more information.

 back to top